Guide for GitLab (self-hosted)

 /review

-command: Initiate a manual code review by commenting/review
+command: Initiate a manual code review by commenting /review

 on a merge request.
-It provides separate code suggestions for each detected issue below the code diffs.Additionally, you can pass an optional parameter like
+It provides separate code suggestions for each detected issue below the code diffs.

 to get code review in a single post.